arithefirst/shibedrill-homepage/src/content/contact.md

 #

+## IMPORTANT: READ THIS BEFORE CONTACTING!

+## IF YOU DO NOT READ THIS, I MAY BLOCK YOU!

+It is important that anyone wishing to contact me reads this segment.
+I have a lot of difficulty with social interaction, and if you follow these guidelines going in, it will make things smoother for everyone involved. ***If you do not follow these guidelines, there is a high chance I will block, mute, or ignore you.***

+These guidelines are subject to change.

+### Do:

+- Introduce yourself and bring up common traits or interests.
+- Use clear and straightforward language.
+- Ask questions right away.
+- State your intentions clearly and set expectations.

+### Do Not:

+- Simply say "hiiii" or send a sticker, and expect me to respond.
+- Say "Can I ask/tell you something/a question?".
+- Ask invasive questions about my personal life.
+- Attempt to flirt, date, or roleplay.
+- Solicit purchase or exchange of goods or services.
+- Expect me to serve as on-call tech support.
+- Expect me to serve as a therapist.
+- Use sarcasm without making it somewhat obvious.
+- Mistake blunt or frank speech for me being rude or cold.
+- Send unsolicited explicit or suggestive content.

+## Where To Find Me

 Check out the links below to get in touch with me, or to see the stuff I make & do!

 - Signal: [shibedrill.42](https://signal.me/#eu/OhieLDn1UL68-9JMrCa3jafrkOSosKONtAl0hMQ6Gceb7yQdQyxB4qXAX1-i6ZvY)